 Cruise down Milford Sound

-The cruise down Milford Sound turned out to be pretty magnificent.
 You feel so small cruising in between the towering mountains, and hearing the sounds of just nature and you.
 Our cruise got us so close to the waterfall and safe to say, we all got drenched.
 TIP: Bring a raincoat!!!

 There are many operators that offer pretty much the same cruise, except some are just a basic cruise, and some offer lunch.
 You can even be helicopter-ed in from Queenstown and back!
 So you can cater your choices to your needs and budget.

-On the way back, it’s just a 2 hour drive to Te Anau where you can put up for the night as there isn’t much or any accommodation in Milford Sound itself, so Te Anau is the halfway point to wherever your next destination is (refer to the map).
+On the way back, it’s just a 2-hour drive to Te Anau where you can put up for the night as there isn’t much or any accommodation in Milford Sound itself, so Te Anau is the halfway point to wherever your next destination is (refer to the map).

-Te Anau is a really small town (like only one stretch of shops), but you can visit the Te Anau Caves where you can see glow worms in their natural habitat!
+Te Anau is a really small town (with only one stretch of shops), but you can visit the Te Anau Caves where you can see glow worms in their natural habitat!
 Unfortunately, the cave was flooded due to the rain the day before so our tour was canceled.
 See!
 Weather can be such a party pooper, especially in New Zealand.

 Day 7: Te Anau → Queenstown → Lake Tekapo